 Recent Representative Cases

 - Golden Circle d/b/a Keller Williams Realty, Inc. v.
-Iowa Realty, Inc. (IA) (currently pending) – leading defense of tort and defamation claims arising under a dispute about commission agreements between real estate brokerages.
+Iowa Realty, Inc. (Iowa) (currently pending).
+Leading defense of tort and defamation claims arising under a dispute about commission agreements between real estate brokerages.

 - Habyarimana, et al. v.
-Kagame, et al., U.S. District Court for the Southern District of Iowa: Represented two administrators of William Penn University against allegations that they conspired with the President of Rwanda to cover up the assassinations of other foreign officials, in violation of international law, RICO, the Alien Tort Claims Act and other laws.
+Kagame, et al. (S.D.
+Iowa).
+Represented two administrators of William Penn University against allegations that they conspired with the President of Rwanda to cover up the assassinations of other foreign officials, in violation of international law, RICO, the Alien Tort Claims Act and other laws.
 In conjunction with counsel for the President of Rwanda, a complete dismissal of all such claims was awarded on February 6, 2013.

 - Hawkeye Foodservice Dist., Inc. v.
 Martin Bros.
 Dist.
 Co., Inc., et al., Civ.
 No. 3:10-cv-00161-RP-TJS (S.D.
 Iowa 2010).
 Defense of foodservice distribution company which won bid process to service Iowa schools' food needs from price discrimination and monopolization claims by losing bidder.

 - Adams, et al. v.
-United States, DuPont, et al., U.S. District Court for the District of Idaho, Case No. 4:03-cv-00049-BLW.
+United States, DuPont, et al., Case No. 4:03-cv-00049-BLW (D. Idaho).
 Faegre Baker Daniels represented DuPont in a four-month trial of the claims of four bellwether plaintiffs.
-More than 400 growers of various crops alleged off-target movement of herbicide applied by the Bureau of Land Management on government-controlled, fire-damaged land to control invasive weed species.
-(2003-09 Trial)
+More than 400 growers of various crops alleged off-target movement of herbicide applied by the Bureau of Land Management on government-controlled, fire-damaged land to control invasive weed species (2003-09 trial).

 - Mid-America Real Estate Co. v.
 Iowa Realty Co., Inc., 406 F.3d 969, reversing in part 2004 WL 1280895 (S.D.
-Iowa 2004), U.S. Court of Appeals, 8th Circuit.
+Iowa, 2004), U.S. Court of Appeals, Eighth Circuit.
 Defended real estate brokerage exclusive listing program against claims of monopolization and breach of contract.
-Appeals court vacated preliminary injunction issued by district court.
-(2005)
+Appeals court vacated preliminary injunction issued by district court (2005).

 - American Bar Association — Antitrust Section, Agriculture and Food Committee; Editorial Board, Agriculture and Food Industries Handbook